moguzozcan/moguzozcan.github.io/_posts/2018-03-12-Matrix-Multiplication-With-MapReduce.md

 2. Group by key: Sorting, shuffling etc.
 3. Reduce: Aggregare, summarize, filter or transform and then give the output.

 In this post, I'll explain how to accomplish a matrix multiplication task with map reduce model.
+There are two ways of doing this.
+In one Map and Reduce part, or using two Map and Reduce tasks.
+The latter one is like a natural join followed by grouping and aggregation.

 Since matrix multiplication is done with row of the first matrix, let's call it M with size i * j, and column of the second matrix, call this one N with j * k, we need to make them group based on a key.
 This key has to be the j.
 In the map part, we need to create all the key value pairs for M (j, (M, i, m<sub>ij</sub>) and for N (j, (N, k, n<sub>jk</sub>).
 Here the M and N does not represent the whole matrix, they are the names of the matrixes.
 In the Reduce part, for each key value pair, take one that includes M and take another that includes N which have the same j value.
-Then create a new pair (i, j) as the key and the product of
+Then create a new pair (i, j) as the key and the product of m<sub>ij</sub> and n<sub>jk</sub> as the value.

+Now after the first step, we need to make a grouping and aggregation part.
+The map part here is just the identity.
+It basically does nothing but producing the same key value pairs for every (i, k) keys and v values.
+In the Reduce part, for each key (i, k) the sum of the values are calculated and assigned to this key.
+The result of the calculation is ((i, k), v) where v is the total sum which corresponds to the element (i, k) of the result matrix.